MakeSchool-Tutorials/ML-Classification-Tutorial/P01-Logistic-Classifiers/content.md

 ---
-title: "Linear Regression Classifiers"
+title: "Logistic Regression Classifiers"
-slug: lin-reg-classifier
+slug: log-reg-classifier
 ---

-## Section 1: The *Linear Regression* Classifier
+## Section 1: The *Logistic* Classification Function

-In our first tutorial, we'll be discussing one of the simplest classifier models in all of machine learning: the *linear regression* model.
+In our first tutorial, we'll be discussing one of the simplest classification models in machine learning: the *logistic* classifier.

 Now, those of you with perhaps some prior machine learning experience may be wondering... why on Earth would a regression model be used for classification?